quicklabby/Ansible-Automation-K3s-Deployment-Playbook/README.md

 # Ansible Automation: K3s Deployment Install/Uninstall

-This Ansible playbook automates the installation and management of my k3s Mini Cluster homelab.
+This two Ansible playbook automates the installation and management of my k3s Mini Cluster homelab.
 It is designed to handle both the master and worker nodes, ensuring the k3s services are installed, configured, and running correctly across all nodes in the cluster.
 It also includes procedures for handling the k3s service, upgrading the system packages, and ensuring the proper configuration of the Kubernetes client (kubeconfig) on the master node.

 Features:

     Master Node Setup: